UKCloud/documentation/articles/managed-services/man-monitoring-faq.md

 ## Backup

-### Does UKCloud back up the Managed Monitoring from UKCloud service?
+### Does UKCloud back up Managed Monitoring as a Service?

 UKCloud will perform a nightly backup of the configuration of any thresholds or triggers defined as part of this service.
 All event data is eventually stored within UKCloud's highly resilient centralised monitoring data lake.